"

 Los Angeles Times

 First published in 1881, the Los Angeles Times—currently the only West Coast paper to crack the top 10 circulation list—has also contributed much to the newspaper industry.
 Column One, perhaps the most unique feature of the paper, focuses on sometimes bizarre stories meant to engage readers.
-Known for its investigative journalistic approach, the Los Angeles Times demands that its journalists “provide a rich, nuanced account” of the issues they cover (Los Angeles Times, 2007).
+Known for its investigative journalistic approach, the Los Angeles Times requires its journalists to “provide a rich, nuanced account” of the issues they cover (Los Angeles Times, 2007).
 By 2024, the paper had won 52 Pulitzer Prizes, including six gold medals for public service (Los Angeles Times).
 The Times has undergone several ownership changes in the past decade, with current owner Patrick Soon-Shiong investing in digital innovations and focusing on local news and community issues.

 The Washington Post

 First published in 1877, The Washington Post represents Washington, DC’s oldest and largest paper.
 According to its editors, the paper aims to be “fair and free and wholesome in its outlook on public affairs and public men (Washington Post).”
 In this vein, The Washington Post has developed a strong investigative journalism style, perhaps most exemplified by its prominent investigation of the Watergate Scandal.
 The paper also holds the principle of printing articles fit “for the young as well as the old (Washington Post).”
 Like the Los Angeles Times, The Washington Post holds numerous Pulitzer Prizes for journalism.
 Amazon founder Jeff Bezos purchased the news organization in 2013.
+In 2025, Bezos announced a major shift to the newspaper’s opinion section, saying the publication would now advocate “personal liberties and free markets” and not publish opposing viewpoints on those topics.

 Declining Readership and Decreasing Revenues